Lithuania: Vilnius

 Trakai Castle is a beautiful area to picnic or walk around.
 There area also some restaurants you can eat at.

-Eat at some of the restaurants: I went to Georgian House and it was fantastic!
+I went to Georgian House and it was fantastic!
 Eton Dvaras wasn’t my favorite but it’s the go to restaurant for beet soup and other local cuisine.